-On April 26, 2006, the Registrant announced earnings for the first quarter ended March 31, 2006.
-Information regarding the Registrant's earnings is filed herewith as Exhibit 99 and is incorporated by reference herein in its entirety.
+On April 26, 2006, the Registrant issued a press release announcing earnings for the first quarter ended March 31, 2006.
+A copy of such press release is furnished herewith as Exhibit 99 and is incorporated by reference herein in its entirety.